ndrewgood/pwb2/_projects/1Personal-Website-2018.md

 [DevTips Jekyll Tutorial Series](https://www.youtube.com/watch?v=sJhhLvW-Xvg&list=PLqGj3iMvMa4KeBN2krBtcO3U90_7SOl-A)

-Lastly, i think its important to mention that this wasn't my first attempt at making a personal website.
+Lastly, I think its important to mention that this wasn't my first attempt at making a personal website.
 Honestly I think it's **attempt #8**, my first attempt being 2+ years ago.
 And although those projects never took flight, I did learn a lot from each one of them.

 ![previous sites i made][previoussites]{:title="One of the previous websites I made which is broken now."}